Today’s Wonder of the Day was inspired by Garid. Garid Wonders, “What is a Newt?” Thanks for WONDERing with us, Garid!

 Newts are semi-aquatic amphibians.
 They look a bit like a combination of a frog and a lizard.
 Like frogs, they have smooth, moist skin.
 As adults, they have long tails like lizards.

-Sometimes people refer to newts as salamanders, and that's true.
-Newts are members of the scientific order Salamandridae.
+Sometimes people refer to newts as salamanders.
+And they’re right—all newts are members of the scientific order Salamandridae.
 However, not all salamanders are newts.
 Newts are part of the subfamily known as Pleurodelinae.

-Found throughout the waterways of North America, Europe, and Asia, newts develop in three distinct stages.
+Where do newts live?
+You can find them in the waterways of North America, Europe, and Asia.
+Newts develop in three distinct stages.
 They begin life as aquatic larvae.
 As they grow, they stay mainly on land and are called efts.
 When they reach adulthood, they have fully-developed lizard-like bodies.

 Some varieties of adult newts spend all their time in the water.
-Other types are semi-aquatic, living most of the time on land and only returning to the water annually to breed.
+Other types are semi-aquatic.
+They live most of the time on land and only return to the water annually to breed.

-Newts can boast some special features that make them unique creatures.
-For example, newts can regenerate missing body parts, including their arms and legs, eyes, intestines, jaws, heart, and spinal cord!
+Newts have some special features that make them unique.
+For example, newts can regenerate missing body parts.
+They can regrow their arms and legs, eyes, intestines, jaws, heart, and spinal cord!

-The rough-skinned newt that lives in the Pacific Northwest can produce enough tetrodotoxin to kill an adult human.
+Many varieties of newts can also secrete toxins through their skin.
+This defense mechanism helps to protect them from predators, such as fish, foxes, snakes, and birds.
+The rough-skinned newt that lives in the Pacific Northwest can make enough tetrodotoxin to kill an adult human.
 Fortunately, a newt’s toxins are only lethal when swallowed or absorbed through mucous membranes or breaks in the skin.